 PSHEE is strongest when there is communication and collaboration between school and home.
-A summary of the PSHEE topics covered each year is sent to parents at the start of the academic year and they are encouraged to contact the Director of Wellbeing, Values and Skills to discuss any aspect of the PSHEE programme.
-Where, appropriate, guidance on a particular topic may be sent to parents to aid discussion.
+A summary of the PSHEE topics covered each year is made available to parents at the start of the academic year.
+They are encouraged to attend the Autumn Term meeting to view and discuss the teaching material and can contact the Head of PSHEE or Deputy Head Pastoral to discuss any aspect of the PSHEE programme throughout the year.
+Where appropriate, guidance on a particular topic may be sent to parents to aid discussion.
 Parents are strongly encouraged to attend Parent Pastoral Forums delivered by specialists as these relate to the PSHEE teaching programme.